BingBingBao/NLP_projects/README.md

   - Model Training
   - Evaluation & Performance Metrics

-🔍 Conclusion: CountVectorizer Outperform TF-IDF in Language Detection why?
+🔍 Outcome: CountVectorizer Outperform TF-IDF in Language Detection

+why?
 - Language detection focus on detecting common features of an language, rather than some important features.
 - CountVectorizer is better to capture patterns in certain language like:
    - Common words: "el", "de", "la" (Spanish); "le", "de", "la" (French).